Accessing Compassionate Care

-Deadline for workshop presentation and oral paper abstracts is November 1, 2016.
+The deadline for workshop presentation and oral paper abstracts is November 1, 2016.

-Deadline for poster display abstracts is December 15, 2016.
+The deadline for poster display abstracts is December 15, 2016.

 The inspiring program presentations included thoughtful keynote presentations, a return of the popular HIT (Health.
 Innovation.
 Technology.)
 Talks and The Carmelita Lawlor Lectureship.